 Customer Service Management – Key Takeaways

 - Know your customers – As demonstrated by the above use case.
-It’s crucial to not only have information on your clients, but to have that information available to customer service staff in a usable manner.
+It’s crucial to not only have information on your clients but to have that information available to customer service staff in a usable manner.
 Move mountains to retain customers with a high LTV, these are people that buy into your brand and will be there for you.

 - Turn problems into opportunities.
 Be proactive – Good customer service management by your agents will allow them to spin a negative situation in your favor.
 Use the customers’ gripe to provide them with an opportunity to reconcile.
 This can be in the form of a niche-targeted freebie or promotion.
 Who knows, you might turn a Donald into a Mary.

 - Empower employees to help customers – The days of customers waiting an hour for a “new department” or manager are gone.
-The immediacy of the internet has made us lazy, and aware that their are other options at their fingertips.
+The immediacy of the internet has made us lazy, and aware that there are other options at their fingertips.
 Provide call center staff with the information and resources necessary to solve a customer’s problem on the spot.

 - Define an in-house service standard – This gives your employees a measurable and concrete framework to evaluate and model their own customer relations and performance.
 This will also ensure that once they get through, all customers are treated equally and have a consistent experience.
 Return customers will be more comfortable and patient repeating a familiar process.

-- Follow up and check in – This is also where knowing your customer comes in.
+- Follow up and check-in – This is also where knowing your customer comes in.
 Loyal, frequent return customers will feel looked after and cared for a follow-up after a resolved issue.
 One-off customers might be annoyed at the disturbance.
 This also goes a long way to make customers feel like individuals and not profit margins.

 Businesses have to keep up with a customer base that’s demanding and savvy.
 A customer support call center is a vital point of contact between the business and its consumers.
 Call center agents are seen as the “voice” of the business.
 Great customer service management is not only about the customer, but also empowering employees to take the initiative.